waldolemmer/waldolemmer.github.io/zfs-drives-with-mixed-capacities.md

 |---|---|---|---|---|---
 |3.9|3.8|3.4|60 |78 |4.0

-Notice that the 750G, 1T and 2T hard drives about equally full while the 8G flash drives are almost full.
+Notice that the 750G, 1T and 2T hard drives are all around 4% while the 8G
+flash drives are almost full.

 In general, larger drives have proportionally more data striped across them, except for very low-latency drives (flash drives and SSDs), which get filled first.
 You should therefore ensure that your largest disks are the fastest, since they will store the most data and will therefore have the largest impact on the overall throughput.